[Complete Guide] Differences Between Marine Deep Cycle and Starting Battery

 LiFePO4 Akkus 12V 100Ah Pro Timeusb-Blog

-In addition to these advantages, LiFePO4 batteries are also safer than other battery types due to the protection of the battery management system (BMS).
+In addition to these benefits, LiFePO4 batteries are also safer than other types of batteries due to the protection of the Battery Management System (BMS).
 They are less likely to overflow, catch fire or explode.
 They also have a lower self-discharge rate and can maintain their charge for longer periods of time.

 12V LiFePO4 Batterien 100Ah Pro Timeusb LiFePO4 Akkus 100Ah